The 25x25 Generation of Equality

 She is an avid volunteer at Chrysalis House in Ottowa, a shelter for survivors of domestic violence.
 As part of her work here, Aditi founded the “My Empowerment Packs” scheme, which provides transition kits for women when leaving Chrysalis House and other shelters across Canada just like it.

-Alex started her journey of working in reproductive health with Birthing Kit Foundation Australia.
+Luna started her journey of working in reproductive health with Birthing Kit Foundation Australia.
 Inspired by the experience, her undergraduate thesis that followed challenged the World Health Organisation’s paternalistic approach to reproductive healthcare in developing countries.

 Dunya is a women’s rights activist in the Netherlands with a focus on political and economic empowerment.
 She has experience working with Plan International, the Girls Advocacy Alliance, Choice for Youth and Sexuality, and the Dutch mission to the UN.